Evidence for rho^0(770)-f_0(980) mixing in pi(-)p->pi(-)pi(+)n from CERN measurements on polarized target: Introduction.

 Next we outline a model independent method to determine the $S$- and $P$-wave helicity amplitudes from the knowledge of transversity amplitudes and present new results on helicity amplitudes $S_n$ and $L_n$, $n=0,1$.
 The four solutions for the single flip amplitude $|S_1|^2$ show a clear $\rho^0(770)$ peak and the phase of $S_1$ is again nearly equal to the phase of $P$-wave amplitude $L_1$.
 There is a remarkable similarity and concordance between the Analyses I, II and the helicity amplitudes.

-Finally we show that the large differences in the widths of $|U_\tau|^2$ and $|N_\tau|^2$ amplitudes arise from the interference of amplitudes of opposite dipion helicities $\lambda=\pm1$, and that the width of $\rho^0(770)$ resonance does not depend on its helicity in both Analyses I and II.
-This suggests that the production process conserves rotational/Lorentz symmetry.
-This means that the mechanism for the $\rho^0(779)-f_0(980)$ mixing and the production mechanism have different dynamical origins.
-While there is no reason to assume that the production mechanism is governed by anything other than the $S$-matrix, the $\rho^0(770)-f_0(980)$ mixing must originate in a new spin mixing interaction.
-While the production mechanism conserves Lorentz symmetry, the spin mixing mechanism spontaneously breaks this symmetry in the measured amplitudes that combine both mechanisms.
-We address these issues in two related papers~\cite{svec12b,svec12c}.
+At first sight the hypothesis of $\rho^0(770)-f_0(980)$ mixing suggests an apparent violation of rotational and Lorentz symmetry in $\pi^- p \to \pi^- \pi^+ n$ which appeared to be supported by the observation of large differences in the $\rho^0(770)$ widths in the moduli of $P$-wave amplitues $|U_\tau|^2$ and $|N_\tau|^2$ with transverse dipion helicities.
+We show that the differences in the apparent widths of $|U_\tau|^2$ and $|N_\tau|^2$ amplitudes arise from the interference of transversity amplitudes of opposite dipion helicities $\lambda=\pm1$, and that the width of $\rho^0(770)$ resonance does not depend on its helicity in both Analyses I and II.
+This means that the $\rho^0(770)-f_0(980)$ mixing is fully consistent with the rotational/Lorentz symmetry of the production process.